Southwestern College

 Designed to encourage connection and engagement, Southwestern College's new suite-style residence hall signifies a historic investment in the student experience and the future of the college.

-Following tremendous enrollment growth, Southwestern College in Winfield, Kansas decided it was time to invest in expanding its housing offerings.
-In 2021, the college partnered with RDG Planning & Design to initiate the design for an entirely new residence hall, which when complete, would not only address the school's growing occupancy needs but also serve to enhance the experience for students living on campus.
-With an expected completion in Summer 2023, the three-story, 29,000-SF residence hall offers suite-style living for sophomores and juniors and incorporates multiple common gathering areas as well as a new fitness space.
+Following tremendous enrollment growth, Southwestern College in Winfield, Kansas, decided it was time to invest in expanding its housing offerings.
+In 2021, the college partnered with RDG Planning & Design to initiate the design for an entirely new residence hall to not only address the school's growing occupancy needs but also to enhance the experience for students living on campus.
+The three-story, 29,000-SF residence hall offers suite-style living for sophomores and juniors and incorporates multiple common gathering areas and a new fitness space.